 A MDCC is held to discuss five non-admitted patients who attend a stroke rehabilitation clinic.
-The MDCC includes a rehabilitation physician, a clinical nurse specialist, a speech pathologist and a social worker.
+The MDCC includes a rehabilitation physician, a CNS, a speech pathologist and a social worker.
 The patients are not present in the MDCC.

 A description of each patient's problems, goals and strategies relevant to that conference, and a summary of outcomes of the conference are documented in each patient's multidisciplinary care plan.
-A summary of all details of the conference, including the date, duration, and the attendees' names and designations/clinical backgrounds are documented in each patient's medical record by the clinical nurse specialist.
+A summary of the details including the date, duration, and the attendees' names and designations/clinical background is documented in each patient's medical record by the CNS.